VovaGrig/Bioinf_tools/README.md

 # Bioinf_tools
 Homework project made during python course in Bioinformatics Institute.
-Main goal was to collect main developed tools in one place
+Main goal was to collect developed tools in one place

 # Main Features
 1. Random forest algorithm with parallelization